cryptonote-social/csminer/osx/README.txt

   -start_diff <int>
         starting difficulty value for the pool

-Monitor your miner progress at: https://cryptonote.social/xmr
+Monitor your miner progress at: https://cryptonote.social/xmr, or type <p> + <enter> to display pool stats in the command shell.

+Tips:

+In Mac Energy Settings, click Power Adapter, and if present, enable the option "Prevent computer from sleeping automatically when the display is off".

 ADDITIONAL DETAILS